crater-invoice/crater-docs/installation.md

 ### Step 2 : Upload to Server

-Upload all the files to your server.
+Upload all the unzipped files & folders to your server.

 ### Step 3 : Open the link